ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 Task 18.
 Letters only please
 Display all lines of the file /etc/ssh/sshd_config starting with a letter include capital letters as well.
+Task 19.
+A to Z
+Replace all characters A and c from input to Z and e respectively.